DoTheEvo/ANGRYsearch/README.md

 * `crontab -l` - list cronjobs
 * `crontab -e` - open text editor so you can enter new cronjob

-this cronjob will execute the update file at noon and at midnight every day
+this cronjob will execute the update at noon and at midnight every day

      00 00,12 * * * /opt/angrysearch/angrysearch_update_database.py

 Crontab does not try to catch up on a job if the PC has been off during scheduled time

-`conditional_mounts_for_autoupdate` in the config can prevent autoupdate from running if set mount points are not present.
+`conditional_mounts_for_autoupdate` in the config can prevent autoupdate from runningif set mount points are not present.